-Attempting to dump a load on unlevel ground may cause the trailer to over turn, and can result in damage, serious injury or death.
-Alway dump the load on ground that is level front to rear as well as level side to side.
+Attempting to dump a load on unlevel ground may cause the trailer to over turn, and can result in damage, serious injury, or death.
+Always dump load on the ground that is level front to rear as well as level side to side.
+170036